blarghmatey/podcastinit/content/episode36.md

 Date: 2015-11-30
 Category: Episodes
 Tags: Documentation, Communication, Community, Best Practices
+url: eric-holscher-documentation.html
+save_as: eric-holscher-documentation.html

+### Summary
+The first place we all go for learning about new libraries is the documentation.
+Lack of effective documentation can limit the adoption of an otherwise excellent project.
+In this episode we spoke with Eric Holscher, co-creator of [Read The Docs](https://readthedocs.org/), about why documentation is important and how we can all work to make it better.

+<iframe id="audio_iframe" src="http://www.podbean.com/media/player/jhrv9-5b1b6c?from=yiiadmin&skin=103&postId=5970796&download=1&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>

 ### Brief Introduction
 - Hello and welcome to Podcast.\_\_init\_\_, the podcast about Python and the people who make it great.